Hornbill-Docs/hdoc-guide/hdoc-guide/getting-started/complex-edits.md

 1. Select an article to edit.
 To do this, browse to the [Hornbill Docs GitHub account](https://github.com/Hornbill-Docs) and locate the HDocBook you wish to contribute to.

 2. Fork your copy on GitHub.
 To contribute to a HDocBook, you are first required to fork the repository that contains it, which will make a copy of that repository in your personal GitHub account.
-In your Github account, having selected the Hornbill document, select the fork menu item and create a new fork.
+In your GitHub account, having selected the Hornbill document, select the fork menu item and create a new fork.

 3. Clone your copy to your local computer.
 To do this:
     1. On your computer, create a folder called "hornbill-docs" in the desired location.